 Funding from government grant-paying departments is an important income stream for the Council.
 The Council needs to manage claiming this income carefully.
-It needs to demonstrate to the auditors that it has met the conditions which attach to the funding.
+It needs to demonstrate to the auditors that it has met the conditions which attach to these grants.

-This report summarises the findings from the certification of 2009/10 claims and returns.
+This report summarises the findings from the certification of 2008/09 claims.
 It includes the messages arising from my assessment of your arrangements for preparing claims and returns and information on claims that we amended or qualified.